2025 Celebration Bowl

-The 2025 Celebration Bowl is a college football bowl game that is scheduled to be played on December 13, 2025, at Mercedes-Benz Stadium located in Atlanta, Georgia.
-The tenth annual Celebration Bowl game will feature the champions of the Mid-Eastern Athletic Conference and the Southwestern Athletic Conference.
-The game is scheduled to begin at 12:00 p.m.
-EST and will air on ABC.
-The Celebration Bowl will be the only one of the 2025–26 bowl games concluding the 2025 FCS football season.
-The bowl game will be sponsored by wireless service provider Cricket Wireless, and the game will be officially known as the Cricket Celebration Bowl.
+The 2025 Celebration Bowl was a college football bowl game that was played on December 13, 2025, at Mercedes-Benz Stadium in Atlanta, Georgia.
+The tenth annual Celebration Bowl game featured the South Carolina State Bulldogs, champions of the Mid-Eastern Athletic Conference, and the Prairie View A&M Panthers, champions of the Southwestern Athletic Conference.
+South Carolina State beat Prairie View A&M in quadruple overtime by a score of 40–38.

+The game began at noon EST and aired on ABC.
+The Celebration Bowl was the only one of the 2025–26 bowl games played by FCS teams.
+The game was sponsored by wireless service provider Cricket Wireless and was officially known as the Cricket Celebration Bowl.